Judith Leyster was a powerhouse female artist of the Dutch Golden Age. Man Offering Money to a Young Woman is one of her many...

-Salvador Dalí’s The Madonna of Port Lligat depicts an image of Mary holding baby Jesus in her lap.
-However it has layers upon layers of meaning.
-For example symbolism that looks forward to Easter – the Crucifixion and birth of new life.
+Salvador Dalí’s The Madonna of Port Lligat is an image of Mary holding baby Jesus in her lap.
+Seems simple, but it has layers upon layers of meaning.
+For example, symbolism that looks forward to Easter – the Crucifixion and birth of new life.
 It is also a deeply personal image, based on Dalí’s wife and showing his hometown in Spain.

-There are two versions of Dalí’s The Madonna of Port Ligat.
-One lives in America and the other lives in Japan.
+There are two versions of Salvador Dalí’s The Madonna of Port Ligat.
+One lives in the US in the Haggerty Museum of Art and the other lives in Japan in Fukuoka Art Museum.
 Together they are a captivating game of spot-the-difference and guess-the-meaning.

 The first is small (49 x 37.5 cm) and when the second was created, a year later in 1950, it had swollen in size (275.3 x 209.8 cm) and detail.
 Together the two create a sort of animation.

-As if the first altar scene slowly rumbles backwards and elements of the painting move or grow, and new aspects emerge.
-Madonna’s clothes get disturbed, as she moves her foot out; the altar both grows (the bottom part raising upwards) and decays; and the sea urchin (a symbol of fertility, a flower of the sea) shrinks, splits and falls.
-The clouds roll in and the colour palette darkens.
+It looks as if the first altar scene slowly rumbled backward and elements of the painting moved or grew, and new aspects emerged.
+Madonna’s clothes get disturbed, as she moves her foot out; the altar both grows (the bottom part raising upwards) and decays; and the sea urchin (a symbol of fertility, a flower of the sea) shrinks, splits, and falls.
+The clouds roll in and the color palette darkens.

 The images of fertility abound in the second painting.
 There are now numerous women present.
 Two cuttlefish morph into three women, or possibly angels, hovering above the sea.

-If you look closely the deep red curtain in the top right, and silvery shape in the bottom right alcove, both resemble female faces.
+If you look closely at the deep red curtain in the top right, and the silvery shape in the bottom right alcove, both resemble female faces.
 The women in the painting are in fact one woman, Dalí’s wife Gala.
 Port Lligat was their home in Spain and she is the Madonna.
-This idea is interesting because it was well known that Gala had a colourful sexual life while Dalí claimed to be the virgin.

-The first Madonna is the visual focal point of her painting, while the second is not.
-In the second painting your eye is first drawn to Jesus, and then around the myriad details of the painting.
-In the second painting both Madonna and Christ now have rectangular holes in their chests.
+The first Madonna is the visual focal point of her painting, while in the second she is not.
+In the Japanese painting the eye is first drawn to Jesus, and then around the myriad details of the composition.
+In this version, both Madonna and Christ have rectangular holes in their chests.

-While Christ is what fills the torso of Madonna, broken bread, which is known as “the body of Christ” in the Christian Eucharist, fills Christ’s.
-The landscape is the next layer of meaning.
+While Christ fills the torso of the Madonna, the broken bread, which is known as “the body of Christ” in the Christian Eucharist, fills the inside of Christ.
+The landscape provides the next layer of meaning.
 In the second version of the scene, the background gives a vision of the cross.
-The horizon line at halfway with the contrast of still and stormy skies comes together with the prominent shadows from the two island.
+The horizon line at halfway with the contrast of still and stormy skies comes together with the prominent shadows from the two islands.
 This careful balancing juxtaposes sea and sky – heaven and earth.
 In Christianity, Jesus bridges the gap between heaven and earth – just as Dali’s painting literally depicts.

-The egg is a smooth white ostrich egg, another symbol of purity and virgin birth - because of the medieval myth that the ostrich eggs were hatched by sunlight.
+The egg is a smooth white ostrich egg, another symbol of purity and virgin birth – due to the medieval myth that the ostrich eggs were hatched by sunlight.

-These images align with the altar to create the sign of the cross, which is completed by Christ’s outstretched arms and the line dividing heaven and earth.
+These images align with the altar to create the sign of the cross, which is completed by Christ’s outstretched arms and a line dividing heaven and earth.